PhilipAmissah/PhilipAmissah/README.md

 # Hello, I'm Philip Amissah 👋

-I'm a Full Stack Developer specializing in designing, building, and maintaining web applications.
+A Full Stack Developer specializing in designing, building, and maintaining web applications.
 I'm passionate about creating software that not only functions efficiently under the hood, but also provides intuitive, pixel-perfect user interfaces.

 ## 🛠️ My Skills